rjekker/i3-battery-popup/README.md

 - `-v` : Specifies the percentage of the volume of the sound played with `-s` option.
       This value must be an integer greater than `0` and smaller than `100`.
       Default: `100`

+- `-D` : Enable debug output
+- `-F` : Specifies the logfile to write to